 Submitting a Formal Request for Correction.
-All requests for correction of DOJ information must be submitted by letter, fax, or e-mail to an office to be designated in the Department.
+All requests for correction of DOJ information must be submitted by letter, fax, or e-mail to the DOJ component or office that disseminated the information.
 Requests for correction should include the following information:

-- Statement that the request for correction of information is submitted under DOJ's Information Quality Guidelines. - Requestor contact information, including the name, mailing address, telephone number, fax number (if any), e-mail address (if any), and organizational affiliation (if any) of the person requesting the correction. - Description of information to correct.
+- Statement that the request for correction of information is submitted under DOJ's Information Quality Guidelines. - Requestor contact information, including the name, mailing address, telephone number, fax number (if any), e-mail address (if any), and organizational affiliation (if any) of the person requesting the correction. - Specific description of information to correct.
 The name of the DOJ report or data product, the date of issuance or other identifying information such as the URL of the web page, and a detailed description that clearly identifies the specific information contained in that report or data product for which a correction is being sought. - Explanation of noncompliance with OMB and/or DOJ Information Quality Guidelines.
-An explanation that describes how the information is incorrect or fails to meet either the OMB or DOJ information quality guidelines.

-- Explanation of the effect of the alleged error.
-An explanation that describes how the alleged error harms or how a correction would benefit the requestor. - Recommendation and justification for how the information should be corrected.
+An explanation that describes how the information is incorrect or fails to meet either the OMB or DOJ information quality guidelines. - Explanation of the effect of the alleged error.
+An explanation that specifies how the alleged error harms or how a correction would benefit the requestor. - Recommendation and justification for how the information should be corrected.
 An explanation that gives the requestor's specific recommendations for how the information should be corrected and that describes the requestor's position for why DOJ should adopt those recommendations. - Supporting documentary evidence.
 Supporting documentary evidence, such as comparable data or research results on the same topic, will help in evaluating the merits of the request.

-Requestors should be aware that they bear the "burden of proof" with respect to the necessity for correction as well as with respect to the type of correction they seek.
-DOJ will base its decision on the merits of the information provided by the requestor and will not attempt to contact the requestor to obtain additional information when the submission by the requestor is incomplete.
+Requesters should be aware that they bear the "burden of proof" with respect to the necessity for correction as well as with respect to the type of correction they seek.
+DOJ will base its decision on the merits of the information provided by the requestor and may be unable to process, in a timely manner or at all, requests that omit one or more of the requested elements.
+DOJ will not attempt to contact the requestor to obtain additional information.

 DOJ Review of the Request for Correction.
-The request for correction will be processed by the office designated by DOJ to handle the information in question.
-Based on the explanation and evidence submitted with the request for correction, DOJ will conduct a thorough review of the information being challenged, the processes that were used to create and disseminate the information, and the conformity of the information and those processes with both OMB's and DOJ's Information Quality Guidelines.
+The request for correction will be processed by the DOJ component that disseminated the information in question.
+Based on the explanation and evidence submitted with the request for correction, a DOJ official who is knowledgeable of the subject matter will conduct a thorough review of the information being challenged, the processes that were used to create and disseminate the information, and the conformity of the information and those processes with both OMB's and DOJ's Information Quality Guidelines.
 After it has completed its review, DOJ will determine whether a correction is warranted, and, if so, what corrective action it will take.

-Any corrective action will be determined by the nature and timeliness of the information involved and such factors as the significance of the error on the use of the information, the magnitude of the error, and the cost of undertaking a correction.
+Any corrective action will be determined by the nature and timeliness of the information involved and such factors as the significance of the error on the use of the information and the magnitude of the error.
 DOJ is not required to change, or in any way alter, the content or status of information simply based on the receipt of a request for correction.